MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 Once your pipeline is configured with incremental refresh, we recommend that you use the following flow:

 1. Make changes to your PBIX file in Power BI Desktop.
-To avoid long waiting times, You can make changes using a sample of your data.
+To avoid long waiting times, you can make changes using a sample of your data.

 2. Upload your PBIX file to the *development* stage.